mozilla/deepspeech-playbook/ENVIRONMENT.md

 Once you've installed your drivers, use `nvidia-smi` to prove that they are installed correctly.

 _Note that you may need to restart your host after installing the GPU drivers._

+Ideally, you should not be running any other processes on your GPU(s) before you start training.

 Next, we will install the utility `nvtop` so that you can monitor the performance of your GPU(s).
 We will also use `nvtop` to prove that Docker is able to use your GPU(s) later in this document.